-This collection of over 1,700 pictures forms a comprehensive selection of works that illustrate the character and development of the city and district between the 18th - 20th centuries and to a lesser extent the people associated with that history.
+This collection of over 1,700 pictures forms a comprehensive selection of works that illustrate the character and development of the city and district between the 18th and 20th centuries.

 The collection has been developed by donation and acquisition.
 Some of the art works are on permanent display at the Guildhall and at Abbey House.
 A temporary exhibition of selected works is held at least once a year in City Space at the Winchester Discovery Centre.